deepset-ai/haystack/docs/_src/api/api/pipelines.md

 to change index name param for an ElasticsearchDocumentStore, an env variable 'MYDOCSTORE_PARAMS_INDEX=documents-2021' can be set.
 Note that an `_` sign must be used to specify nested hierarchical properties.
+- `strict_version_check`: whether to fail in case of a version mismatch (throws a warning otherwise).

 <a id="base.Pipeline.save_to_yaml"></a>